PaperMC/velocitypowered.com/docs/users/configuration.md

 # Enables compatibility with HAProxy.
 proxy-protocol = false

+# Enables TCP fast open support on the proxy.
+Requires the proxy to run on Linux.
+tcp-fast-open = false

+# Enables BungeeCord plugin messaging channel support on Velocity.
+bungee-plugin-message-channel = true

+# Shows ping requests to the proxy from clients.
+show-ping-requests = false

+# By default, Velocity will attempt to gracefully handle situations where the user unexpectedly
+# loses connection to the server without an explicit disconnect message by attempting to fall the
+# user back, except in the case of read timeouts.
+BungeeCord will disconnect the user instead.
+You
+# can disable this setting to use the BungeeCord behavior.
+failover-on-unexpected-server-disconnect = true

+# Declares the proxy commands to 1.13+ clients.
+announce-proxy-commands = true

+# Enables the logging of commands
+log-command-executions = false

 [query]
 # Whether to enable responding to GameSpy 4 query responses or not.
 enabled = false